python/cpython/Doc/library/functools.rst

                it finishes processing.

-   In case that just an inmediate sorting of the nodes in the graph is required and no paralellism is involved, the convencience method :meth:`TopologicalSorter.stable_oder` can be used directly.
-For example, using this method is possible to implement a simple version of the C3 linearization algorithm used by Python to calculate the Method Resolution Order (MRO) of a derived class:
+   In case that just an inmediate sorting of the nodes in the graph is required and no parallelism is involved, the convencience method :meth:`TopologicalSorter.stable_oder` can be used directly.
+For example, this method can be used to implement a simple version of the C3 linearization algorithm used by Python to calculate the Method Resolution Order (MRO) of a derived class: